firefly-cpp/NiaAML/README.md

 NiaAML is a framework for Automated Machine Learning based on nature-inspired algorithms for optimization.
 The framework is written fully in Python.
 The name NiaAML comes from the Automated Machine Learning method of the same name [[1]](#1).
 Its goal is to compose the best possible classification pipeline for the given task efficiently using components on the input.
 The components are divided into three groups: feature selection algorithms, feature transformation algorithms and classifiers.
 The framework uses nature-inspired algorithms for optimization to choose the best set of components for the classification pipeline, and optimize their hyperparameters.
 We use the <a href="https://github.com/NiaOrg/NiaPy">NiaPy framework</a> for the optimization process, which is a popular Python collection of nature-inspired algorithms.
 The NiaAML framework is easy to use and customize or expand to suit your needs.

+> 🆕📈 NiaAML now also support regression tasks.
+The package still refers to regressors as "classifiers" to avoid introducing a breaking change to the API.

 The NiaAML framework allows you not only to run full pipeline optimization, but also to separate implemented components such as classifiers, feature selection algorithms, etc. **It supports numerical and categorical features as well as missing values in datasets.**

 * **Free software:** MIT license,